curtclifton/timerity/2014-01-08 - xcoders/slides.md

 ![original](WatchKitClasses.png)

+^ “but I don’t expect you to.”

 ^ A couple of interface controllers.
 You’ll have one for each screen in your watch app.

 ^ One device class that vends a singleton.
 Can get device size and cache images with this.

-^
+^ All the rest are the classes for building your UI that David talks about.

+^ “But what are these classes good for if we can’t run code on the watch?”

 ---

-## All UI elements on the Watch are accessed through proxy objects.
+## All the `WKInterfaceObject` subclasses are proxy objects.

 ---

-## All UI elements on the Watch are accessed through proxy objects.
+## All the `WKInterfaceObject` subclasses are proxy objects.

 ![original](ProxyObjects.png)